ryeash/doctor/README.md

 >
 > Multi-type type parameters, however, _are_ supported, e.g.:
 > ```java
+> @Factory
 > public <T extends BookDao & PurchaseDao> T multiDaoFactory(){
 >     return ...
 > }
 > ```
-The resulting provider will satisfy either BookDao or PurchaseDao injection points.
+> The resulting provider will satisfy both BookDao and PurchaseDao.
+The main
+> type for the resulting provider will be the first listed type (in this case BookDao), with any additional
+> types (PurchaseDao) being treated as satisfied super types.
+This means for the purposes of verifying
+> duplicate providers only the first bound will be considered.

 As a result in other classes you can inject the JdbcDao: